-24th July 2018 -is the first in the UK to start using a new wireless vital signs monitoring device to provide early warnings to medical staff when patients’ health is suffering.
+24th July 2014 - A Brighton hospital is the first in the UK to start using a new wireless vital signs monitoring device to provide early warnings to medical staff when patients' health is suffering.

 A “game-changer” for patient care and safety.